 Body plethysmography uses Boyle’s law to measure the compressible gas volume within the thorax and is more accurate than gas dilution techniques.
 While sitting in an airtight box, the patient tries to inhale against a closed mouthpiece from FRC.
 As the chest wall expands, the pressure in the closed box rises.
 Knowing the pre-inspiratory box volume and the pressure in the box before and after the inspiratory effort allows for calculation of the change in box volume, which must equal the change in lung volume.

-Knowing FRC allows the lungs to be divided into subvolumes that are either measured with spirometry or calculated (see Figure: Normal lung volumes.).
+Knowing FRC allows the lungs to be divided into subvolumes that are either measured with spirometry or calculated (see figure Normal lung volumes Normal lung volumes ).
 Normally the FRC represents about 40% of TLC.

 Flow-volume loops require that absolute lung volumes be measured.
 Unfortunately, many laboratories simply plot airflow against the FVC; the flow-FVC loop does not have an inspiratory limb and therefore does not provide as much information.

-Most common respiratory disorders can be categorized as obstructive or restrictive on the basis of airflow and lung volumes (see Table: Characteristic Physiologic Changes Associated With Pulmonary Disorders).
+Most common respiratory disorders can be categorized as obstructive or restrictive on the basis of airflow and lung volumes (see table Characteristic Physiologic Changes Associated With Pulmonary Disorders Characteristic Physiologic Changes Associated With Pulmonary Disorders ).

 Obstructive disorders are characterized by a reduction in airflow, particularly the FEV1 and the FEV1 expressed as a percentage of the FVC (FEV1/FVC).
-The degree of reduction in FEV1 compared with predicted values determines the degree of the obstructive defect (see Table: Severity of Obstructive and Restrictive Lung Disorders*).
+The degree of reduction in FEV1 compared with predicted values determines the degree of the obstructive defect (see table Severity of Obstructive and Restrictive Lung Disorders Severity of Obstructive and Restrictive Lung Disorders*, † ).
 Obstructive defects are caused by

 With decreased airflow, expiratory times are longer than usual, and air may become trapped in the lungs due to incomplete emptying, thereby increasing lung volumes (eg, TLC, RV).

-Improvement of FEV1 and FEV1/FVC by ≥ 12% or 200 mL with the administration of a bronchodilator confirms the diagnosis of asthma or airway hyperresponsiveness.
+Improvement of FEV1 and/or FVC ≥ 12% and 200 mL with the administration of a bronchodilator confirms the diagnosis of asthma Asthma Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
+Symptoms and signs include dyspnea... read more or airway hyperresponsiveness.
 However, some patients with asthma can have normal pulmonary function and normal spirometric parameters between exacerbations.
-When suspicion of asthma remains high despite normal spirometry results, provocative testing with methacholine, a synthetic analog of acetylcholine that is a nonspecific bronchial irritant, is indicated to detect or exclude bronchoconstriction.
+When suspicion of asthma remains high despite normal spirometry results, provocative testing Pulmonary function tests Asthma is a disease of diffuse airway inflammation caused by a variety of triggering stimuli resulting in partially or completely reversible bronchoconstriction.
+Symptoms and signs include dyspnea... read more with methacholine, a synthetic analog of acetylcholine that is a nonspecific bronchial irritant, is indicated to detect or exclude bronchoconstriction.
 In a methacholine challenge test, spirometric parameters are measured at baseline and after inhalation of increasing concentrations of methacholine.
 The concentration of methacholine that causes a 20% drop in FEV1 is called the PC20.
-Laboratories have different definitions of airway hyperreactivity, but in general patients showing at least a 20% drop in FEV1 from baseline (PC20) when the concentration of inhaled methacholine is < 1 mg/mL is considered diagnostic of increased bronchial reactivity, whereas a PC20> 16 mg/mL excludes the diagnosis.
+Laboratories have different definitions of airway hyperreactivity, but in general patients showing at least a 20% drop in FEV1 from baseline (PC20) when the concentration of inhaled methacholine is < 1 mg/mL is considered diagnostic of increased bronchial reactivity, whereas a PC20 > 16 mg/mL excludes the diagnosis.
 PC20 values between 1 and 16 mg/mL are inconclusive.

-Exercise testing may be used to detect exercise-induced bronchoconstriction but is less sensitive than methacholine challenge testing for detecting general airway hyperresponsiveness.
-The patient does a constant level of work on a treadmill or cycle ergometer for 6 to 8 min at an intensity selected to produce a heart rate of 80% of predicted maximum heart rate.
-The FEV1 and FVC are measured before and 5, 15, and 30 min after exercise.
+Exercise testing Exercise Testing The two most common forms of exercise testing used to evaluate pulmonary disorders are the 6-minute walk test Cardiopulmonary exercise testing This simple test measures the maximal distance... read more may be used to detect exercise-induced bronchoconstriction but is less sensitive than methacholine challenge testing for detecting general airway hyperresponsiveness.
+The patient does a constant level of work on a treadmill or cycle ergometer for 6 to 8 minutes at an intensity selected to produce a heart rate of 80% of predicted maximum heart rate.
+The FEV1 and FVC are measured before and 5, 15, and 30 minutes after exercise.
 Exercise-induced bronchospasm reduces FEV1 or FVC ≥ 15% after exercise.

-Eucapnic voluntary hyperventilation (EVH) may also be used to diagnose exercise-induced bronchoconstriction and is the method accepted by the International Olympic Committee.
-EVH involves hyperventilation of a gas mixture of 5% carbon dioxide and 21% oxygen at 85% of maximum voluntary ventilation for 6 min.
+Eucapnic voluntary hyperventilation (EVH) may also be used to diagnose exercised-induced bronchoconstriction.
+EVH involves hyperventilation of a gas mixture of 5% carbon dioxide and 21% oxygen at 85% of maximum voluntary ventilation for 6 minutes.
 FEV1 is then measured at specified intervals after the test.
 As with other bronchial provocation tests, the drop in FEV1 that is diagnostic of exercise-induced bronchospasm varies by laboratory.

 Restrictive disorders are characterized by a reduction in lung volume, specifically a TLC < 80% of the predicted value.
-The decrease in TLC determines the severity of restriction (see Table: Severity of Obstructive and Restrictive Lung Disorders*).
-The decrease in lung volumes causes a decrease in airflow (reduced FEV1—see Figure: Flow-volume loops.
-B).
+However, in early restrictive disease, the TLC can be normal (as a result of strong inspiratory effort) and the only abnormality might be a reduction in RV.
+The decrease in TLC determines the severity of restriction (see table ).
+The decrease in lung volumes causes a decrease in airflow (reduced FEV1—see figure ).
 However, airflow relative to lung volume is increased, so the FEV1/FVC ratio is normal or increased.

 Restrictive defects are caused by the following: